elcolumbio/mlrepricer/README.md

 https://www.youtube.com/watch?v=yE62Zwhmzi8
 https://www.youtube.com/watch?v=bjjoHji8KUQ

-It's quite interesting, will have a look anyway.

-# Right now best if you contact me.
-This guide outdates to fast :)

 We provide you some modules you can use in your existing infrastructure.
 It should be very easy to do so.

-To support this we also have schema validations.
+Lately we switched to redis.
+We still have schema validations for sql, need some work to integrate the missing parts.

 This is not a repricer.
 It should be used for statistical and ml analysis of your data.
 It would be nice if we share statistic analysis and discuss them and validate them.
 The data on it's own is not valueable.

-Still i think we shouldn't share it.
-# But let's share models and the analysis itself
-I already started to look at the linear regression for nonprime and prime listings.
+The linear regression for nonprime and prime listings, we can find.

 # I think every amazon merchant should do some statistical analysis.
 If you know some python, we should help them.